mochi-hpc/mochi-doc/docs/source/bedrock/03_query.rst

    bedrock-query <protocol> -a <address1> -a <address2> -a <address3>

 In this case, the resulting JSON object will have three entries, one for each address.
-If all the daemons are gathered in an SSG group represented by a group file of a given *<filename>*, the following command will query all the members of the group.
+If all the daemons are gathered in an Flock group represented by a group file of a given *<filename>*, the following command will query all the members of the group.

 .. code-block:: console

-   bedrock-query <protocol> -s <filename>
+   bedrock-query <protocol> -f <filename>

 The :code:`-i/--provider-id` flag may be used to specify a provider